-Elyas Alavi is a poet, curator and visual artist with a multidisciplinary practice that spans painting, sculpture, installation, moving image, poetry and performance.
-His practice often examines the complex intersections of race, displacement, gender, religion, and sexuality accounting for hyper invisibilities and troubling received notions of culture and belonging.
-More specifically, my work complicates histories in the South West Asia and North Africa (SWANA) region and thinks through the links between the globalized condition, settler colonialism and who is implicated in mobility and displacement of Black and Brown bodies.
+Elyas Alavi is a published poet, curator, and visual artist whose multidisciplinary practice spans painting, sculpture, installation, moving image, poetry, and performance.
+His work examines the complex intersections of race, displacement, gender, religion, and sexuality, addressing hyper-invisibilities and challenging conventional notions of culture and belonging.
+Alavi’s practice often interrogates histories in the South West Asia and North Africa (SWANA) region, exploring their entanglements with globalization, settler colonialism, and the mobility and displacement of Black and Brown bodies.

-Alavi graduated with a Master of Visual Arts from the University of South Australia in 2016 and in 2020 completed a Master of Fine Arts at Chelsea College of Arts, University of London.
+Alavi holds a Master of Visual Arts from the University of South Australia (2016) and a Master of Fine Arts from Chelsea College of Arts, University of London (2020).

 CV